Cryorithm/cryorithm-docs/prompts/evolve-an-engineered-prompt/README.md

 ## Introduction

-This guide is tailored for users who aim to optimize their use of LLMs through precise, reusable prompts. prompt recursion provides essential assistance after an initial detailed interaction session.
+This guide is tailored for users who aim to optimize their use of LLMs through precise, reusable prompts.
+Prompt recursion provides essential assistance after an initial detailed interaction session.

 ## How It Works